 In the Valley of Elah is a dark story about the psychological damage of war, certainly not a recipe for an entertaining night at the movies.
-This Dork Reporter will cop to finding it difficult to work up the enthusiasm to see it, fearing the resultant depression (despite my love and respect for cinema as an art form, and staunch sympathy for the anti-war movement, sometimes a person just needs a little light entertainment).
+This blogger will cop to finding it difficult to work up the enthusiasm to sit down for a movie on such a troubling topic, fearing the resultant depression (despite my love and respect for cinema as an art form, and staunch sympathy for the anti-war movement, sometimes a person just needs a little light entertainment).
 But writer/director Paul Haggis structured the plot as a murder mystery, with a few pinches of wry humor, to craft an excellent film that is not punishingly sad.

 Hank Deerfield (Tommy Lee Jones) is a pious, patriotic, and disciplined man.
-But he is also emotionally detached; he investigates the mysterious death of his son as would an almost superhuman detective.
+But he is also emotionally detached; he dispassionately investigates the mysterious death of his own son.
 Drawing upon his skills as both a former army soldier and police sergeant, he outwits both the army’s own investigators and the resident local police smartypants Det.
 Emily Sanders (Charlize Theron).
 Impressively for an old coot, he is even able to locate a back-alley cell phone phreaker, in an unfamiliar town, using only a diner’s phone book.
-But the seemingly cold man does reveal his pain and weakness before the end, and even a hidden unsavory side involving racism.
+But the seemingly cold man does reveal his pain and weakness before the end, and even a buried unsavory side involving racism.